vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 1. On the VMware vSphere tile, click **DEPLOY**.

-1. In the IaaS Provider section, enter the IP/FQDN and credentials of the vCenter server where the Tanzu Kubernetes Grid management cluster will be deployed.
+1. In the IaaS Provider section, enter the IP address/FQDN and credentials of the vCenter server where the Tanzu Kubernetes Grid management cluster will be deployed.
 (Optional) you can skip the vCenter SSL thumbprint verification.

    ![IaaS provider details](img/tko-on-vsphere-nsxt/tkg-installer-02.png)

-1. Click **Connect** button and select "Deploy TKG management Cluster"
+1. Click **CONNECT** and select "DEPLOY TKG MANAGEMENT CLUSTER".

      ![TKG Install Selection](img/tko-on-vsphere-nsxt/tkg-installer-03.png)

 1. Select the data center and provide the SSH public Key generated while configuring the bootstrap VM.
-    If you have saved the SSH key in the default location, execute the  following command in you bootstrap machine to get the SSH public key.
+    If you have saved the SSH key in the default location, run the following command in your bootstrap machine to get the SSH public key.

     `cat /root/.ssh/id_rsa.pub`

-1. Click **Next**.
+1. Click **NEXT**.

     ![IaaS provider details after connection](img/tko-on-vsphere-nsxt/tkg-installer-04.png)